maheenwaris/Website/content/blogs/2023/Understanding-HTML-Basics.md

 To create your first web page, follow these steps;

-1. Open a plain text editor (like Notepad on Windows or TextEdit on macOS).
+1. Open a plain text editor (like Notepad on Windows or TextEdit on macOS or VS code/ Sublime).
 2. Type the following HTML code:

 ```html